-On an annual basis, our Supervisory Board, upon the proposal of the Managing Board, may propose the distribution of a cash dividend to the general meeting of our shareholders.
+On an annual basis, our Supervisory Board, upon the proposal of the Managing Board, may propose the distribution of a cash dividend to the General Meeting of Shareholders.
 See "Item 8.
 Dividend Policy".
 Any reduction or discontinuance by us of the payment of cash dividends at historical levels could cause the market price of our common shares to decline.